bneuman619/artspace/README.md

-# Artist Spaces
+# ArtSpace

-Web application that helps artists that need a place to rehearse or practice thier favorite skill to meetup with owners who have space available to lease out hourly.
+Artspace dissolves an information barrier between artists and art advocates.
+It enables advocates to showcase their spaces and expedite the scheduling process.
+Artists can locate and secure the space they need in one place.

 ## Installation

+After you download the repo, populate the .env.development file with the following keys:
+ARTSPACE_CLIENT_ID= {the Stripe app client ID}
+ARTSPACE_SECRET_API_KEY= {the Stripe secret app key}
+AWS_ACCESS_KEY_ID= {amazon web service S3 access keys}
+AWS_SECRET_ACCESS_KEY= {amazon web service S3 access keys}
-After you download the repo, create a .env.local folder and create the appropiate key values.
-If no keys are available, you will have to comment out the html in app/views/shared/picform.html.erb data.
+AWS_BUCKET= {name of the folder where you're storing the photos}

+If no AWS* keys are available, you will have to comment out the html in app/views/shared/picform.html.erb data.
+ARTSPACE* keys are required.

 Then run the following commands.